 Cxbladder is a non-invasive genomic urine test that can quickly and accurately detect or rule out bladder cancer.
 The test combines clinical risk factor markers with genetic information, measuring five biomarker genes to detect the presence or absence of bladder cancer in haematuria patients and those being monitored for recurrence.

 Cxbladder’s unique urine sample collection system is discrete, painless and easy-to-use, taking only minutes.
-With performance proven in 12 peer-reviewed studies, the test is trusted by over 1,800 US urologists in over 40,000 patients.
+With performance proven in over 12 peer-reviewed studies, the test has been trusted by over 1,800 US urologists in over 40,000 patients.
 The test is covered by Medicare and comes with the option of in-home sampling.

 Learn more about Cxbladder Contact us for more information